fiffeek/hyprdynamicmonitors/README.md

-isOnBattery         // Returns true if on battery power isOnAC              // Returns true if on AC power powerState          // Returns current power state string
+isOnBattery         // Returns true if on battery power isOnAC              // Returns true if on AC power powerState          // Returns current power state string isLidClosed         // Returns true if the lid is closed (if --enabling-lid-events is passed) isLidOpened         // Returns true if the lid is opened (if --enabling-lid-events is passed)
 ```

 ### Fallback Profile